Table of contents

 Update the Trend Micro public key

-You will be required to update your enrolled public keys for signed Trend Micro kernel modules if:
+You must update your enrolled public keys for signed Trend Micro kernel modules if any of the following applies:

 You upgrade the agent to a newer major release